OctopusDeploy/docs/docs/administration/workers/external-workers.md

 ## Recommendations for external workers

-We highly recomend setting up external workers on a different machine to the Octopus Server.
+We highly recommend setting up external workers on a different machine to the Octopus Server.

 We also recommend running external workers as a different user account to the Octopus Server.

 It can be advantageous to have Workers on the same local network as the server to reduce package transfer times.

-Default pools attached to cloud targets allow colocation of workers and targets, this can help making workers specific to your targets as well as for security.
+Default pools attached to cloud targets allow colocation of workers and targets, this can help make workers specific to your targets as well as for security.

 ## Multiple projects run simultaneously on workers